 The Effectiveness of SMS on Computers

-Several studies and reports have highlighted the effectiveness of SMS to Computers in terms of open rates and response rates compared to other channels like phone calls, emails, or social media platforms like Facebook.
+Several studies and reports have highlighted the effectiveness of SMS to computers regarding open rates and response rates compared to other channels like phone calls, emails, or social media platforms like Facebook.
 Here are some statistics:

-1. Open Rates: Ninety per cent of SMS messages are read within the first three seconds, and SMS has a final read rate of 98%, according to a Dynmark report.
-This is significantly higher than email, which has an average open rate of about 21.33% according to Mailchimp’s industry benchmarks.
+Open Rates: Ninety per cent of SMS messages are read within the first three seconds, and SMS has a final read rate of 98%, according to a Denmark report.
+According to Mailchimp’s industry benchmarks, this is significantly higher than email, which has an average open rate of 21.33%.

 Remember, while these statistics highlight the potential effectiveness of SMS marketing, the actual effect can vary greatly depending on factors such as the quality of the messaging, the relevance to the recipient, the timing of the message, and whether the recipient has opted in to receive such messages.